agartee/exercise-bowling-python/README.md

 ## Assignment

 Create an application that will track scoring a bowling game for a single player.
-For this exercise, there need not be a user interface; unit test functions will sufficient.
+For this exercise, there need not be a user interface; unit test functions are sufficient.

 ### Additional Requirements